About the President

 Prior to joining Minnesota State Mankato, Dr. Davenport served as provost and senior vice president for academic and student affairs at Central Michigan University, in Mt.
 Pleasant, Michigan.
 He joined Central Michigan University in 1990 and while there held various senior positions and served as tenured full professor.
 He served as dean of the graduate school and associate vice president for academic affairs at Western State College of Colorado in Gunnison, Colorado from 1986 to 1990.
 From 1980 to 1986 he was chairperson and professor in the Winona Tri-College/University Cooperative Program in Communicative Disorders which included Winona State and St. Mary's Universities and the College of St. Teresa.
 He was an assistant professor in speech science, pathology and audiology at St. Cloud State University from 1977 to 1980.

 During his teaching experience, Dr. Davenport received several awards for teaching excellence and in his administrative roles has emphasized teaching excellence, scholarly work, and promotion of student learning as primary goals for faculty.

 Dr. Davenport earned his Bachelor of Arts degree in speech and hearing disorders at the University of Nebraska, Kearney, his Masters of Science degree in speech and hearing science at Colorado State University, and his doctor of philosophy degree in Higher Education Administration at Iowa State University.

-He currently serves as the Chair of Board of Directors for the Northern Sun Intercollegiate Conference and serves on the Board of Directors for Greater Mankato Growth.
-Dr. Davenport is a member of the American Association of State Colleges and Universities (AASCU) Committee on Economic & Work force Development and also serves on the board of the Center for Rural Policy and Development.
+He currently serves as the Chair of Board of Directors for the Northern Suns Intercollegiate Conference and serves on the Board of Directors for Greater Mankato Growth.
+Dr. Davenport is a member of the American Association of State Colleges and Universities (AASCU) Committee on Economic & Work force Development and also serves on the board of the Minnesota Center for Rural Policy and Development.